Jessy-Youss/Projet-aeroport/README.md

-# Youssif
+# Projet_aeroport

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1

 ## Development server

-Run `ng serve` for a dev server.
+For the server Angular: Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+For the server Node.js: Run `node route.js` route.js is in the folder 'Node.js'.

+## Warning
+don't forget to install modules (Axios, Cors, body-parser...)

 ## Code scaffolding